DVMProject/dvmv1/README.md

-# DVM-V24 USB V24 Adapter
+# DVM-V1 Duplex Digital Radio Modem
 Bye-bye, trimpots.
 The official DVMProject duplex modem has 100% software calibration.
 Made for use with DVMHost and DVMFirmware, this modem allows you to turn any radio into a fully digital-capable base station.

 <img src="pics/main.jpg" width="256"><img src="pics/back.jpg" width="256">